Bond Program 2015

 Park projects funded by these bonds could include but are not limited to the development of Lakeline Park property, additional trails and bike facilities, parkland, and developing park amenities.

 All funds have been issued out of the voter-approved $5,650,000 for Proposition 4 (Parks).
-Lakeline Park and Trails.
-Design of first phase is now complete.
-Construction began in August 2021 on the new more-than-200-acre park, project includes trails and bicycle facilities.
-Phase One estimated completion is estimated in summer/fall 2022.
+Construction began in August 2021 on the new more-than-200-acre park, project includes trails and bicycle facilities and was completed in March 2022.
+Phase One is complete.
 For more information on Lakeline Park, visit the Lakeline Park Project page.

 How the Bond Package Was Developed